-Cables used to really differentiate knitting from crochet.
+In the past, cables used to differentiate knitting from crochet.
 These days, there are actually a lot of innovative ways to crochet cables.
 In fact, people named cables among both the crochet and knitting techniques that they love.
 But it’s almost imperative to learn them for knitting if you want the option to add a very classic look to a design.

 Of course, there are many different knit cables to learn.
 Maybe that’s one reason people love them – you can keep changing them up.
 Here is one cable knit pattern to try:

-Like with cables, you can crochet entrelac.
+Like with cables, you can crochet Entrelac.
 Actually, the best way to do that is to learn Tunisian crochet entrelac.
 But another option is to go to the original: knit entrelac.
-The design uses short rows to create a basketweave effect that has beautiful texture.
+The design uses short rows to create a basketweave effect that has a beautiful texture.

 Here’s one entrelac knitting pattern for you:

 “Mosaic knitting is knitting with two colors, sometimes more than two, to create geometric shapes by slipping stitches.”

 Similar to mosaic crochet, this is a colorwork technique.
 Using two colors, you can create high-contrast designs with a lot of pop.
 Learn more about mosaic knitting: